SubconsciousCompute/seccomp-pledge/README.md

 ```

 When the `-v` and `-p` flags are supplied, `seccomp-pledge` will run in non-interactive mode, assuming all the necessary arguments have been provided during execution.
 This skips `seccomp` filtering.
-When the `--api` flag is supplied, `seccomp-pledge` will run in API mode, creating a Unix socket at `/tmp/seccomp-pledge.sock` which can then be used for communication using, for instance,  the Linux port of OpenBSD's `netcat` [`nc -U /tmp/seccomp-pledge.sock`].
+When the `--api` flag is supplied, `seccomp-pledge` will run in API mode, creating a Unix socket at `/tmp/seccomp-pledge.sock` which can then be used for communication using, for instance,  the Linux port of OpenBSD's `netcat`.
+After installing `netcat`, the following command can b executed to use the socket: `nc -U /tmp/seccomp-pledge.sock`
-Otherwise, it runs in standard interactive mode, guiding the user through the different stages of creating the `seccomp` filtering policy and defining the `pledge` sandbox.
+Otherwise, `seccomp-pledge` runs in standard interactive mode, guiding the user through the different stages of creating the `seccomp` filtering policy and defining the `pledge` sandbox.

 ## Demonstrations